shells-sh/styles.sh/_pages/index.md

 _This document contains my **personal** preferences only._

+_These style guidelines are intended for BASH libraries and applications._
+_This is less relevant for simple shell scripts, although perhaps useful._

 ### Please be kind.

 _I am sharing this in the hopes that some may find this interesting or useful. ~ [@bex](https://github.com/beccasaurus)_